-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and use assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP) requires management to make estimates and use assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates

-The most significant estimates made by management include those made in the valuation of inventory, stock-based compensation, property and equipment, and income taxes.
+The most significant estimates made by management include those made in the valuation of inventory, property and equipment, self-insurance liabilities, stock-based compensation, leases and income taxes.
 Management periodically evaluates estimates used in the preparation of the financial statements for continued reasonableness.
 Appropriate adjustments, if any, to the estimates used are made prospectively based on such periodic evaluations.